 Champions for Children builds stronger families in the Tampa Bay region through its child abuse prevention and family education programs.

-Our Childbirth Express class offers an introduction to labor and delivery.
-From writing a birth plan to the role of the partner or support person, we provide families with education and community resources to be well informed about their birth experience.
+Our Childbirth Express class offers an introduction to labor and delivery, from writing a birth plan to the role of the partner or support person, as well as helpful community resources.
+Click here to view class calendar and register.

 Newborn Care Class: